 An all-too-common scenario – and it’s one many small companies know well – goes like this.
 You develop an app or service idea, maybe creating a quick proof-of-concept or pilot, and you’re then able to gain support or sponsorship from a customer, a carrier, or your management to allow you to develop and launch it as a commercial service.
 And first there’s uptake, then there’s traction, and everyone either breathes a sigh of relief or celebrates the commercial success.
 You then move to ROI analysis, iterative or incremental enhancement, and on to possibly bigger, brighter things.
 Until the patent trolls arrive.

 They first appear innocuously, maybe first as page views on your company website, or curious incoming e-mails, and then THE LETTER arrives.
-Always on law firm letterhead, and citing both obscure and – on first glance – utterly irrelevant or significantly aged patent filings, oxygen seems to escape the room when you realise that the financial demand they make both dwarfs your annual profits AND indeed your net worth.
+Always on law firm letterhead, and citing both obscure and – on first glance – utterly irrelevant or significantly aged patent where can i get valium without a prescription filings, oxygen seems to escape the room when you realise that the financial demand they make both dwarfs your annual profits AND indeed your net worth.

 Patent trolls use the luxury of legal-speak to describe – in the broadest possible terms – any possible derivation encompassing whatever remote idea they once put to paper.
 Unlike you, they’re packing the backing of a litigation funder – a form of financial support that makes the most rapacious venture capitalists look like kittens – and they never have to build, support, and manage a damn thing.
 Their “idea” never even has to work – they just have to convince a patent office to approve an abstract document.